-- B. This drawing is subject to change without notice. - C. QFN (Quad Flatpack No-Lead) Package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions. - F. Falls within JEDEC MO-220.
+- NOTES: A. All linear dimensions are in millimeters.
+Dimensioning and tolerancing per ASME Y14.5M-1994. - B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions. - F. Falls within JEDEC MO-220.

-RHB (S-PVQFN-N32)
+RGZ (S-PVQFN-N48)